Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Are you being sued by Retailers National Bank for debt on a Target credit card?
-Make your defense and win your case.
+If so, Solo is here to help.
+Learn how to effectively respond and the steps you can take to resolve your debt collection matter.

-If you are being hounded by Retailers National Bank, which is formally known as Target National Bank, for an alleged debt on a Target credit card, do not fret.
-You have certain legal rights and protections under federal law and can proactively defend yourself if Retailers National Bank decides to file a debt collection lawsuit against you.
+If you have been contacted by Retailers National Bank, which is formally known as Target National Bank, for an alleged debt on a Target credit card, do not fret.
+You have certain legal rights and protections under federal law.
+You also have options available that would enable you to achieve a resolution to the debt collection matter, such as negotiating a debt settlement.

 If you were served with a debt collection lawsuit by a representative from Retailers National Bank, you may be asking yourself, “What exactly is Retailers National Bank?”
 Well, Retailers National Bank is a financial institution established in 1994.